jdnlab/jdnlab.github.io/README.md

+I am a Linux Systems Engineer / Site Reliability Engineer (SRE) with 8 years of proven industry experience in service provider and financial services institutions.
 I architect, automate, and secure resilient technical infrastructure.
 My passion is building systems that are not only scalable and cost-effective but also secure by design.
-Specifically, I have significant interest in Linux, Python, and AWS.
+I have significant interests in Linux system administration, Python code development, virtualized infrastructure, and security.

 ## What I Do

 - **Infrastructure Engineering (Cloud and Data Center):** Designing, deploying, and optimizing Linux-based systems up to thousands of servers.
-- **Systems Tooling:** Developing software tools that eliminate manual toil, such as vulnerability remediation pipelines and digital forensics and incident response automation.
+- **Systems Automation:** Developing software code that eliminates manual operations toil, such as system provisioning, server fleet maintenance, or data migrations.
-- **Security Automation:** Building and orchestrating security responses with custom Python tooling and commercial SOAR platforms.
+- **Security Automation:** Building and orchestrating security responses using custom Python tooling and/or commercial SOAR platforms.
 - **SRE & Observability:** Implementing SRE practices to improve system reliability, from reducing MTTR with automated diagnostics to building robust monitoring systems.

 ## Selected Projects